lhcb/scheduling-event-model/GeneralConsiderations.md

 kind of idea is used for IPC between a parent process and its children, the worker processes.

-Named pipes should work well when there is some kind of "service" to communicate with that has no direct relation to the algorithm itself, for example an EPCK which does parts of the pattern reco or track fit very efficiently on large vectors of input data.
+Named pipes (or sockets) should work well when there is some kind of "service" to communicate with that has no direct relation to the algorithm itself, for example an EPCK which does parts of the pattern reco or track fit very efficiently on large vectors of input data.

+These pipes should have some kind of mailbox mechanism to queue messages until consumption.
+For named pipes, this also permits the scenario in which one master process keeps queuing up work packets in a tight loop, and multiple worker threads consume them from the same named pipe, each unqueuing one message from the mailbox.
+In any case, message delivery should be guaranteed by blocking the sending process until space for the new message is available.

 ## Embarrasingly Parallel Compute Kernels (EPCK) and Event Batching